 Making a Living

 What is your field of expertise like over there?
 How do they work?
 What kind of pay would you be getting?
 What companies can you approach for work?
 Who should you have a coffee with when you’re over there?
-Get in touch with some recruiters specialised in contract and freelance jobs in your industry
+Get in touch with some recruiters specialized in contract and freelance jobs in your industry.

 Is there any cash-in-hand work you can do to avoid the complication with visa?
 If so, how can you prepare yourself for it so you won’t struggle to get some income?
 Look into non-traditional jobs here; teaching a language, teaching a skill (swimming, scuba diving, dancing, piano, personal training, graphic design, photography, programming, writing, tutoring), becoming a chef, a bartender, a barista, or even a sale person.